Xilinx/dfx-mgr/README.md

 3. DFX-MGR uses i-notify for firmware file updates and i-notify doesn't work with network filesystem.
 Hence it is recommended to NOT boot linux over NFS for correct functinality of DFX-MGR daemon.

+4. DFX-MGR package names i.e. firmware folder names are limited to 32 characters currently.

-4. Swapping of base shell not supported unless power cycling the board. #CR-1094476
+5. Swapping of base shell not supported unless power cycling the board. #CR-1094476

-5. Multiple graph merge not supported (future work)
+6. Multiple graph merge not supported (future work)

-6. I/O nodes doesn't support zero copy.
+7. I/O nodes doesn't support zero copy.